-When preparing food, prepare food for people with allergies on a separate, clean surface to ensure there is no cross contamination.
+Prepare food for people with allergies on a separate, clean surface to ensure there is no cross contamination.
 Start with clean hands and use separate and clean utensils and cooking tools, such as toasters.
 For some people, bringing their own foods can be easier and safer when eating with a group.
-If you or someone in your unit has food allergies, be sure to review the Food Allergy Guidance and the other resources below before planning any event that includes food.
+If you or someone in your unit has food allergies, be sure to review the BSA Food Allergy Guidance and the other resources below before planning any event that includes food.